 The dark-eyed girl who grew up by the river, who dreamed a mirror and broke her spleen.
 Her left wrist, elbow.
 Became melancholy, angry, when the trees were cut down, as her great-grandmother got older and older.
 The girl who could not say her own name, who barely sang for years.
 She did not know she was smart.
-She did not know she was strange.
+She did not know she was different, that everybody is different, that people do not know what it is like to be her.
 Spent months in the hospital.
 Ran away.

 Why is this a worthwhile story to tell?
 Why does it matter?

 I had a strange childhood, back in the woods.
-I lived in a different world, and I watched that world change, learned what it is to love a place and to grieve a place, what that feels like in adolescent bones.
+I lived in a protected world, and I watched that world change, learned what it is to love a place and to grieve a place, what that feels like in adolescent bones.
+I watched a place that I loved become damaged, wounded, destroyed.
 I do not know if I want to hold onto to what that place was like, but – if ever I did – by writing about it, I can revisit it, the feelings of being there, the light and smells, the feel of mud.

 The town I grew in was home to a major military installation, luscious coastal real estate.